top of page

 This year at an event in LA called Camp Hollywood, I competed in more competitions than in any previous years I attended.

-While I personally LOVE to compete.
-I found myself missing two entire nights of social dancing.
-Because I fell asleep and never got back up.
-Sat and Monday I didn't dance at ALL.
-This made me quite sad, but I was not sure why it made me sad at the time.
-I had competed, I had social danced.
+While I personally LOVE to compete, I found myself missing two entire nights of social dancing at Camp Hollywood because I fell asleep and never got back up: On Saturday and Monday I didn't dance at ALL.
+This made me quite sad, but I wasn't sure why at the time.
+I had competed.
+I had social danced.
 What was missing?

 What are your values?